-“When I heard the statistic I did some research to find its source,” said Jason Krafsky, co-author with his wife Kelli of Facebook and Your Marriage.
-“It turns out that an on-line divorce firm in the UK sent out a press release stating that Facebook iscited in 1-in-5 divorce petitions.
+“When I heard the statistic, I did some research to find its source,” said Jason Krafsky, co-author with his wife Kelli of Facebook and Your Marriage.
+“It turns out that an online divorce firm in the UK sent out a press release stating that Facebook was cited in 1-in-5 divorce petitions.
 What got lost in the hundreds of articles it sparked was the research came from only their divorce petition database.”

-“There were additional pieces that created even more confusion,” said Mr. Krafsky.
-“Suffice it to say this was like a big game of worldwide gossip and by the time the big media guns picked up the story the headline read, ‘Facebook Blamed for one in five divorces in US.’
-The truth is there is no valid research, study or collection of data at this point that accurately reveals how many divorces have been caused by Facebook.
-Until someone does legitimate research trying to attach a number or percentage to what is happening only fuels an urban myth that is blazing out of control.”
+“There were additional pieces that created even more confusion,” Krafsky said.
+“Suffice it to say this was like a big game of worldwide gossip and by the time the big media guns picked up the story the headline read, ‘Facebook Blamed for One in Five divorces in US.’
+The truth is, there is no valid research, study or collection of data at this point that accurately reveals how many divorces have been caused by Facebook.
+Until someone does legitimate research, trying to attach a number or percentage to what is happening only fuels an urban myth that is blazing out of control.”

 Clearly, Facebook impacts relationships of all kinds.
 Some marriages are breaking apart due to Facebook-related activity.
 Some married people use Facebook to live out their midlife crisis.
 Others are caught off guard with a surge of unexpected feelings and emotions when they friend and interact with an old flame.
 It can happen to the strongest of marriages.

-“Couples need to talk face-to-face and set up guidelines for their online time to protect their relationship from cyber-threats,” said Mr. Krafsky.
+“Couples need to talk face-to-face and set up guidelines for their online time to protect their relationship from cyber-threats,” Krafsky said.
 “It is not enough to have good intentions.
-Most affairs do not start because someone says to themselves ‘I think I’ll have an affair.’
+Most affairs do not start because someone says to himself, ‘I think I’ll have an affair.’
 They start out very innocently.
 Don’t fool yourself.
-You cannot friend an old flame and not take a trip down memory lane thinking about what you did together in high school.
+You cannot friend an old flame and not take a trip down memory lane, thinking about what you did together in high school.
 We never forget that adolescent romantic love.
-Limit your time on line and focus on taking your marriage relationship to the next level.
+Limit your time online and focus on taking your marriage relationship to the next level.
 While Facebook may not be the cause of 20 percent of all divorces, what some people are unknowingly doing through Facebook is undermining their marriage and putting their family at risk.”

 For more information, resources and marriage classes, contact First Things First today.